Article

 What is Industry 4.0?

-Industry 4.0 refers to the Fourth Industrial Revolution, which focuses specifically on the digital transformation of organizations and the rapid implementation of technology and automation.
+Industry 4.0 refers to the Fourth Industrial Revolution, which focuses on the arrival and advancement of technology not previously available.

 With a merging of artificial intelligence, robotics, IoT, IIoT, and other innovative technology and data-driven components that increase efficiency, Industry 4.0 has embedded itself into manufacturing.